oschrenk/notes/node.md

 ## Quotes ##

 > Windows is very important.
-Just like PHP
+Just like PHP.
 -- Ryan Dahl

+> Node [is] very bleeding edge.
+Looks kinda of snappy and cool here but wait until you get into production - right in the gut. -- Ryan Dahl

 > The overarching point, however, is that Node is optimal for the new breed of real-time web apps.
 Yes, there are other means of building real-time tools, but Node lets you build real-time tools on the same platform that runs the rest of your site.
 -- Cade Metz